Two-Timescale Design for Movable Antenna-Enabled Multiuser MIMO Systems: System Model and Problem Formulation

 \subsection{Problem Formulation}

 Under the proposed two-timescale transmission framework, the objective is to maximize the ergodic sum rate for all users by jointly optimizing the antenna positions $\{{\boldsymbol{t}_n}\}$ in the large timescale and transmit beamforming vectors $\{{\boldsymbol{w}_m}\}$ in the small timescale at the BS.
-This leads to the formulation of a general optimization problem as follows where ${\mathbb{E}}\left[ \cdot \right]$ in (6a) represents the expectation over all possible channel realizations, $P_{\text{tot}} \ge 0$ in (6b) denotes the maximum transmit power of the BS, (6c) ensures a minimum separation distance between any two adjacent MAs to avoid coupling effects, and (6d) specifies the feasible region for MAs' positions.
+This leads to the formulation of a general optimization problem as follows\footnote{The two-timescale framework can be readily extended to multi-cell networks, where inter-cell interference becomes a key consideration, and remains sufficiently general to be adapted for various advanced wireless scenarios, e.g., machine-type communication, wireless sensing, and indoor localization.} where ${\mathbb{E}}\left[ \cdot \right]$ in (6a) represents the expectation over all possible channel realizations, $P_{\text{tot}} \ge 0$ in (6b) denotes the maximum transmit power of the BS, (6c) ensures a minimum separation distance between any two adjacent MAs to avoid coupling effects and mitigate spatial correlation, and (6d) specifies the feasible region for MAs' positions.

 Solving (P1) presents significant challenges due to the following reasons: 1. the long-term antenna positions variables $\{{\boldsymbol{t}_n}\}$ and short-term transmit beamforming variables $\{{\boldsymbol{w}_m}\}$ are intertwined in the objective function; and 2. the ergodic sum rate lacks a closed-form expression, especially with an unfixed set of antenna positions ${\boldsymbol{t}_n}$.
 Generally, there exists no efficient method to solve this non-convex problem optimally.
 For the general multiuser case, a stochastic optimization framework similar to the one in [32] can be employed to approximate the solution using randomly generated channel samples.
 However, this method incurs high computational complexity depending on the scale of the channel samples.